 Training in Diversity Competency is Needed

-Aside from this scant list, LGBT seniors have no reliable way to identify places where they can expect to live the rest of their lives in a comfortable environment.
+Aside from this scant list, LGBTQ seniors have no reliable way to identify places where they can expect to live the rest of their lives in a comfortable environment.

 What can senior living providers do to create living environments that are more welcoming of all people?